cirodonaldesposito/cirodonaldesposito.github.io/_news/announcement_3.md

 related_posts: false
 ---

-My paper "Competitor Similarity, Scientific Orientation and Alliance Partner Selection: A Choice-based Conjoint Experiment" got accepted to EURAM 2026.
+Happy to share that my paper "Competitor Similarity, Scientific Orientation and Alliance Partner Selection: A Choice-based Conjoint Experiment" got accepted to EURAM 2026.
 See you in Kristiansand this summer!